CIRI's Investor Relations Certification Program

 CIRI, in partnership with top-ranking business school – Rotman School of Management, has enhanced the Investor Relations (IR) Certification Program.
 The Program, which covers all relevant areas of this multi-disciplinary role including capital markets, corporate governance, securities law, finance and communications, has been refreshed to meet the evolving demands on today’s IR professionals.

-The 10-month Program starts with three days of in-person classes at the Rotman School of Business in Toronto, January 8-10, 2020.
+The 10-month Program starts with three days of in-person classes at the Rotman School of Business in Toronto.
 This is followed by eight months of online classes to provide flexibility and accommodate travel schedules of IROs.
 Each online class consists of a three-hour tutorial to be watched at leisure and a one-hour online class to discuss the lesson with faculty and fellow students, approximately every three weeks.
-The program concludes with two days of in-person classes, also at Rotman School of Business in Toronto, in September/October 2020 (date TBC).
+The program concludes with two days of in-person classes (location may vary).
+The next Program runs from September 2021 to June 2022.

 Upon successful completion of the Program and exam, individuals will join an exclusive group of IROs with the designation of Certified Professional in Investor Relations (CPIR).